-For preventing high voltage leakage current generated from multiple servers that are connected to the same power supply, we recommend connecting fixedly to the branch circuit of the building, or using a PDU equipped with a non-removable cord connected to the industrial plug.
+For preventing high voltage leakage current generated from multiple servers that are connected to the same power supply, it is recommended to connect fixedly to the branch circuit of the building, or to use a PDU equipped with a non-removable cord connected to the industrial plug.
 NEMA locking plugs or IEC 60309 compliant plugs are suitable for this purpose.
 For the server, an extension cord with the outlet for general use is not recommended to be used.